Order of DeMolay

-We are not a secret fraternity, and hold no secrets from non-members as to our type of organization, our purposes, activities and beliefs.
+We are not a secret fraternity.
+Therefore, we hold no secrets from non-members about our type of organization, our purposes, activities, and beliefs.

 What are your secrets?

-The only thing that someone might consider secret about DeMolay are our passwords, signs, and handshakes.
+The only things someone might consider secret about DeMolay are our passwords, signs, and handshakes.
 This is our way, like all fraternities, to make being a member really special.

 What does the name DeMolay come from?

-Jacques DeMolay lived around the 14th century in France, during the time of the great Crusades.
-He was the last Grand Master of the Knights Templar, which was the fraternity of Crusaders in France.
-He was a Knight and a leader of men who stood up for the less fortunate and was true and faithful to his cause and his friends until death.
+Jacques DeMolay lived around the 14th century in France.
+During the time of the great Crusades, he was the last Grand Master of the Knights Templar, the fraternity of Crusaders in France.
+He was a Knight and leader of men who stood up for the less fortunate.
+He was true and faithful to his cause and friends until his death.

 Use this form to contact us for more information about Order of DeMolay